membraneframework/membrane_tutorials/multimedia_introduction/2_AudioProcessing.md

 ## Physics and humans

-Sounds propagate through the air in the form of waves of alternating high and low pressure.
+Sound propagates through the air in the form of waves of alternating high and low pressure.

 Here's an animation of air particles wiggling around
 ![wiggle wiggle](assets/spherical_pressure_waves.gif "source: https://en.wikipedia.org/wiki/File:Spherical_pressure_waves.gif")